Queenstown, Singapore: Geography

 Queenstown is bounded by the Ulu Pandan Canal, Ghim Moh Housing Estate and the former Tanglin Camp area to the north, Alexandra Road to the east, Clementi Road to the west and the sea to the south.
 It covers an area of approximately 2,188 ha.
 The total population (1990 census) is 126,071 with 31,131 housing units.
 It consists of 16 subzones, namely Ghim Moh, Holland Drive, Commonwealth, Tanglin Halt, Margaret Drive, Mei Chin, Queensway, Portsdown, Buona Vista, Singapore Polytechnic, Dover, National University, Kent Ridge, Pasir Panjang, Pasir Panjang II, and the Port.

 Pasir Panjang lies to the south of Queenstown (Pasir Panjang in Malay means "long sandy beach").
 The coastline was dotted with Malay villages, the main economic activities being fishing and small-scale agriculture.
 Only after the war, did the development of the area begin, with bungalows along the coastline being built in the 1950s.
 Today, Pasir Panjang is a popular recreational area for sea sports and attractions such as the Haw Par Villa.

+Political boundaries

+The Queenstown planning area once existed as Keppel Constituency before being split into numerous constituencies in 1955 such as Pasir Panjang Constituency and the eponymous Queenstown Constituency.
+When the Group Representation Constituency scheme was introduced in 1988, the namesake Queenstown constituency was subsumed into either the Brickworks GRC or Pasir Panjang GRC at first, then followed by Holland-Bukit Timah GRC, Tanjong Pagar GRC and West Coast GRC in the later elections' redrawing.

+As of the recent 2025 election, the namesake Queenstown division from Tanjong Pagar GRC was separated as a SMC.
+The namesake Queenstown SMC covers Margaret Drive and portions of Mei Chin; the Telok Blangah division once formerly part of West Coast GRC (comprising the sub-districts of Kent Ridge, Dover, and one-north, as well as most of Pasir Panjang and Buona Vista) were part of Tanjong Pagar GRC, which also include Tanglin Halt and Ghim Moh.
+Some of Ghim Moh and Holland Drive falls under the Holland-Bukit Timah GRC, while the southern Queenstown parts falls under the West Coast GRC, now renamed as West Coast-Jurong West GRC.